MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 You can leverage [Azure AD RBAC built-in roles](/azure/role-based-access-control/built-in-roles#network-contributor) for network contributors.
 However, another approach is to leverage custom roles.
 Spoke network managers don't need full access to networking resources granted by the Azure AD RBAC Network Contributor role, but need more permissions than other common roles.
 A custom role can be used to scope access to just what is needed.

-One easy way to implement this is to deploy the custom roles found in the Azure Landing Zone Reference Architecture: [ALZ-Bicep/infra-as-code/bicep/modules/customRoleDefinitions at main · Azure/ALZ-Bicep (github.com)](https://github.com/Azure/ALZ-Bicep/tree/main/infra-as-code/bicep/modules/customRoleDefinitions).
+One easy way to implement this is to deploy the custom roles found in the [Azure Landing Zone Reference Architecture](https://github.com/Azure/ALZ-Bicep/tree/main/infra-as-code/bicep/modules/customRoleDefinitions).

 The specific role that can be used is the **Network Management** custom role has the following permissions: